Altinn/altinn-studio-docs/content/app/app-dev-course/losningsforslag/_index.en.md

 Options are by default openly available and the API will be reachable for those who are not logged in to the app.
 There are also no restrictions on roles or anything else.
 In some cases you might want to expose options that are sensitive.
 This is where safe dynamic options come in, where you get automatic verification that the person making the call has `Instance.Read` rights.

-## Module 4 - Comprehension check: Differentiated data base for public and private sector
+## Module 4 - Knowledge check: Differentiated data base for public and private sector

 ### If a list of options is set up with mapping towards the data model - what happens when the field in question changes value?